Gunther Stent

-Gunther Siegmund Stent (March 28, 1924 – June 12, 2008) was a graduate professor of molecular biology at the University of California, Berkeley.
-An early bacteriophage biologist, he was known also for his studies on the metabolism of bacteria and neurobiology of leeches, and for his writing on the history and philosophy of biology.
+Gunther Siegmund Stent (March 28, 1924 – June 12, 2008) was a German-American molecular biologist and professor at the University of California, Berkeley.
+An early bacteriophage researcher associated with the phage group that formed around Max Delbrück at the California Institute of Technology, he was known for his influential textbook Molecular Biology of Bacterial Viruses (1963), his studies on the metabolism of bacteria and the neurobiology of leeches, and his writings on the history and philosophy of science.

+Born in Berlin, Stent emigrated to the United States in 1940 to escape Nazi Germany.
+He was a member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.

 Life and career

-He was born Günter Siegmund Stensch in Berlin, Germany.
-His surname was changed following his emigration to the US in 1940, where he went to live in Chicago.
+Stent was born Günter Siegmund Stensch in Berlin, Germany.
+In 1940, he emigrated to the United States to escape Nazi Germany, crossing the border over a snow-covered mountain, as he later recounted in his autobiography.
+He settled in Chicago and changed his surname.
 He received his BS (1945) and PhD (1948) from the University of Illinois.

-In 1949, Stent joined the so-called phage group that coalesced around Max Delbrück at the California Institute of Technology in Pasadena.
-This was the incubator for many of the fundamental ideas of the newly emerging science of molecular biology.
-Informal discussions among these workers on the progress of their research led to a book by Stent, entitled Molecular Biology of Bacterial Viruses (dedicated to Delbrück), which was an account of the state of accomplishments in the field up to 1963.

-His introductory textbook Molecular Genetics: an Introductory Narrative has been translated into Italian, Japanese, Russian, and Spanish.
+In 1949, Stent joined the phage group that had formed around Max Delbrück at the California Institute of Technology in Pasadena.
+This group served as the incubator for many fundamental ideas in the emerging field of molecular biology.
+Drawing on discussions among group members, Stent wrote Molecular Biology of Bacterial Viruses (1963), dedicated to Delbrück, which surveyed the state of the field at that time.
+His later textbook Molecular Genetics: an Introductory Narrative (1971) was translated into Italian, Japanese, Russian, and Spanish.

-He was also known for his works on the progress of science, especially his 1969 lectures at Berkeley, published as The Coming of the Golden Age.
+Beyond molecular biology, Stent wrote on the history and philosophy of science.
+His 1969 Berkeley lectures were published as The Coming of the Golden Age: A View of the End of Progress.

-In an autobiography, Stent described his early personal life, including his escape from Nazi Germany over a snow-covered mountain.

-Stent was a member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.
+Stent was elected to the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.
 He died of pneumonia on June 12, 2008, at the age of 84.